ig3/srf/README.md

 short term (past 7 days) average of new cards per day and long term (since the beginning of study) average of new cards per day.

-#### Cards seen

-This is the total number of distinct cards that have been seen at least once since the start of study.

-#### Cards by Stage
+#### Cards

-The stage is determined by card interval.
-The stages are: Unseen, New, Learning, Mature and Mastered.
+This is various counts of cards:
+ * Total cards, broken down into:
+     * Unseen cards,
+     * Seen cards, broken down into:
+         * New cards,
+         * Learning cards,
+         * Mature cards,
+         * Mastered cards

 #### Percent Correct